-The Campana brothers (Fernando & Humberto Campana) are famed Brazilian furniture designers from Sao Paulo, who have recently gained respect in the design world for their evocative and humorous furniture, often made using unexpected materials.
+Brothers Fernando and Humberto Campana are famous Brazilian designers from Sao Paulo who have gained respect in the art world for their whimsical furniture that is often made of the most unexpected materials.

-In 1984 they co-founded Estudio Campana, which became recognised for its furniture design and intriguing pieces-such as the Vermelha (1993) and Favela (1998) chairs.
-In 1998, Estudio Campana debuted their first international show with the German lighting designer Ingo Maurer Project 66, which was curated by Paola Antonelli at the Museum of Modern Art in New York.
-In later years, the studio expanded its repertoire to the areas of architecture, landscaping, scenography, fashion, among others.
+In 1984, they co-founded the studio Estudio Campana which became famous for its original forms of objects Vermelha (1993) and Favela (1998).
+In 1998, Estudio Campana presented its first international exhibition with the German lighting designer Ingo Maurer Project 66, at the Museum of Modern Art in New York.
+In the following years, the studio expanded its portfolio to include architecture, landscape design, scenography and fashion.

 In fashion, Estudio Campana created a collection for Brazilian jewelers H. Stern (2001).
 The duo also often collaborates with theaters.
 Among their works are the costumes for the ballet Virtually There organised by Performa Visionaries at Mana Contemporary in New Jersey (2006), the sets and costumes for the show Metamorphosis by the Marseille National Ballet (2007) and the musical Peter and the Wolf at the Guggenheim Museum in New York (2008).